Skip to main content

 • negative effects on their physical and mental health, as well as on relationships, education and financial security

-The new proposed Renters' Rights Bill is a once-in-a-generation opportunity to fix these problems and give renters the security and rights they deserve.
+The new Renters' Rights Bill is a once-in-a-generation opportunity to fix these problems and give renters the security and rights they deserve.

 The previous government promised to fix renting

-The Renters Reform Bill was meant to transform renting.
+The Renters (Reform) Bill was meant to transform renting.
 However, after attempts to water down reforms and delay their introduction, MPs did not prioritise passing the bill before the general election.
 This means that renters are still waiting for change.

 Until real improvements for renters come, their only choice will be to face the same unstable, unsuitable, and expensive conditions with little power to challenge irresponsible landlords.
 But renters will not give up.
 We’ve been campaigning for change for years, and we’re more determined than ever to get it.